-This project is composed of 4 different buildings......Tides, Thayer, Alma and Engel together comprising of a project that was 150 years in the making from a dock and Naval base to this current version that features not only residences but an entire community
+This project is composed of 4 different buildings......Tides, Thayer, Alma and Engel together comprising of a project that was 150 years in the making from a dock and Naval base to this current version that features not only residences but an entire community.
+This is a long-term project located on and around the area where Candlestick Park and the Hunter’s Point Naval Yard used to be.
+As the project progresses, site build-out will continue.
+Home sizes range from one to three bedrooms, offered in traditional condo-style flats or townhouse style homes.

 Update December 2016 – Tides is currently Sold Out, Thayer does have one two-bedroom remaining at just over $800,000.
-Alma os also close to Sold Out but there are some opportunities remaining in Engel.
+Alma is also close to Sold Out, but there are some opportunities remaining in Engel.

 Update: February 1, 2015 — According to developer’s representatives, all homes in both the Merchant and the Olympia are under contract.
 Congratulations!